nimble-byte/MipsProject/README2.md

 ## Assembly Output
-As the output is required to be a formatted, we chose to use markdown like notation to enable a nice an clean look for the table if it is rendered.
+As the output is required to be a formatted, we chose to use markdown like notation to enable a nice and clean look for the table if it is rendered.
 A rendered example table can e.g. look like this.

 value x | sin(x) | cos(x) | tan(x)